-Selecting appropriate materials and finishes for a project requires considering more than aesthetics.
-Specifications should be durable, functional, and meet the sustainability, budgetary and life safety needs of the project.
+When most people think about FF&E, they think of selecting furniture and materials.
+However, selecting appropriate materials and finishes for a project requires considering more than aesthetics.
+Specifications should be durable, functional, and meet the project's sustainability, budgetary, and life safety needs.
+It all starts with research.

 Some of the criteria you'll need to consider when researching textiles include:

 - Natural vs. synthetic fibers and their positive/negative attributes and applications

 - Specialty fibers and their applications

 - Abrasion resistance and the Wyzenbeek and Martindale tests

 - Familiarity with dimensional stability, pattern match, breathability, cushion types, and shrinking